tbfraga/COPSolver/README.md

 Please, if you use the information presented here for other publications or references, cite using Fraga, T. B. 2023.
 Software COPSolver.
 Available at https://github.com/tbfraga/COPSolver/releases, accessed on <today's date>.

+To learn how to download, install and use COPSolver, see https://tbfraga.github.io/COPSolver/documentation/manual.html

 NOTE: 'COPSolver: library for solving classification problems' uses Eigen library.
 For this reason, COPSolver repository contains a copy of the Eigen library.
 Eigen is Free Software.
 Starting from the 3.1.1 version, it is licensed under the MPL2, which is a simple weak copyleft license.